pantsbuild/scie-pants/README.md

   are self-contained from the [Python Build Standalone]( https://python-build-standalone.readthedocs.io/en/latest/) project.

++ Support for `.env` files:

+  The first `.env` file found in the current directory or any of its parent directories is loaded and exported into Pants (and scie-pants) environment.

 + The ability to run Pants in a subdirectory of your project:

   This is of limited utility since Pants internals don't support this well at the moment, but as